koba04/en.blog/content/posts/2015-06-28-015000-esdoc-documentation-for-react-and-es6.md

 #### PropTypes

 Prop is a component interface.
-I'd like to write a documetation against the Prop.
+I'd like to write a documetation for the Prop.
 Because of this, I wrote the Prop documentation at the propTypes.

 ```js